rockerBOO/awesome-neovim/README.md

 - [linrongbin16/lin.nvim](https://github.com/linrongbin16/lin.nvim) - A highly configured Neovim distribution integrated with tons of utilities for development, inspired by spf13-vim.
 - [doctorfree/nvim-lazyman](https://github.com/doctorfree/nvim-lazyman) - Neovim configuration manager and modular configuration, supports over 40 preconfigured configurations.
 - [NormalNvim/NormalNvim](https://github.com/NormalNvim/NormalNvim) - Focused on stability for your daily work.
 From the creator of Compiler.nvim.
+- [chrisgrieser/nvim-kickstart-python](https://github.com/chrisgrieser/nvim-kickstart-python) - A launch point for your Neovim configuration for Python.

 ## External